antvis/G6/docs/manual/advanced/animation.en.md

     shape.animate({
       // Whehter play the animation repeatly
       repeat: true,
-      // Returns the attributes for each frame.
+      // Returns the properties for each frame.
 The input parameter ratio is a number that range from 0 to 1.
-The return value is an object that defines the attributes for this frame. onFrame(ratio) {
+The return value is an object that defines the properties for this frame. onFrame(ratio) {
         // Magnify first, and then shrink
         const diff = ratio <=0.5 ? ratio * 10 : (1 - ratio) * 10;
         let radius = cfg.size;
         if (isNaN(radius)) radius = radius[0];
-        // The attributes for this frame.
+        // The properties for this frame.
 Only radius for this example return {
           r: radius / 2 + diff
         }